bright/new-www/content/blog/one-codebase-for-ios-and-android-with-kotlin-multiplatform.md

 print(kotlinMultiplatform.greeting())
 ```

-That’s it\!
+That’s it!
 The Kotlin logic is now fully accessible in Swift, and I can use the same logic on both platforms.

 ## Kotlin Multiplatform Tutorial – Conclusion

 Kotlin Multiplatform makes it incredibly easy to share core logic between Android and iOS.
-By using an XCFramework, you can integrate your shared Kotlin code into any iOS project with minimal setup.
+By using an XCFramework, you can integrate your shared Kotlin code into any iOS project with minimal setup.\
 If you're maintaining two codebases and want to unify shared business logic, Kotlin Multiplatform is absolutely worth exploring.